robsonke/eps_smart_pool_control/readme.md

 # EPS Smart Pool Control

 EPS Smart Pool Control is a custom component for Home Assistant that allows you to monitor and control various aspects of your pool, including water temperature, pH levels, and pump settings.
+The devices and API's are made and maintained by [Europe Pool Supplies (EPS)](https://epsbv.eu/).
+This custom HA integration is totally independent and I have no connection with them, I'm just a happy user of their devices.
+They offer an online portal where you can monitor your pool as well, that's to be found here: https://owner.smartpoolcontrol.eu.

 ## Features